 One vital step in data security is to control who has access to sensitive data.
 As a principle, only allow access to those who need the data to perform their duties.
 If you limit access to sensitive data, there will be fewer entrance points for a potential hacker.
 Regularly monitor privileges and remember to discontinue access if someone leaves the company or switches departments.

 The best data security is achieved when the processes are constantly checked and adjusted accordingly.
 You should be consistently monitoring your system for vulnerabilities or flaws in the processes.
 You will also need to update software regularly to ensure that your security is up to date.
 Outdated software is one of the easiest ways for hackers to gain access to your system.

 As you look to improve your data security, make sure you are looking at the entire system.
 Many companies make the mistake of only focusing on what they “have to” secure based on industry regulations, instead of focusing on making security a priority because it’s the right thing to do.
 Not only is it the right thing to do, but with so many companies in the market today, businesses that take their customers’ privacy seriously have a competitive edge.
 Consumers are tired of their data being used against their will and prefer companies that prioritize their security.

 Wickr: A Key Element in Your Data Security Plan

 As your employees begin to understand the importance of data security, your team will need a way to send sensitive data without making it vulnerable to cyber attackers.
 Wickr is a fully secure collaboration app, protecting your data with end-to-end encryption and a zero trust architecture, so your team is protected whether they are on a voice or video call, conferencing, messaging, file sharing, or using any of our other many features.
-Download Wickr Pro today for free!
+Download AWS Wickr today for free!